SysKitTeam/docs-spdockit/get-to-know-spdockit/snapshots-screen.md

 The following commands are available:

 * __Take Snapshot__ – take a manual snapshot of your farm, or create a snapshot in the background using SPDocKit Service.
+Available on a SharePoint server only.
 * __Open__ – open currently selected snapshot.
 * __Delete__– this button will delete the currently selected snapshot from previously defined snapshot locations.
 Snapshots saved to a disk location will be deleted only if they are from the local farm.
 Snapshots saved in the SPDocKit database will be deleted regardless of the farm they are created on.
 * __Import__ – use this button to add a snapshot to this list from any other location.
 Once that the snapshot is imported, it remains here until the user removes it.